Azerbaijan: Energy and natural resources

 Two-thirds of Azerbaijan is rich in oil and natural gas.

-The history of the oil industry of Azerbaijan dates back to the ancient period.
-Arabian historian and traveler Ahmad Al-Baladhuri discussed the economy of the Absheron peninsula in antiquity, mentioning its oil in particular.
+The oil industry dates back to the ancient period.
+Arabian historian and traveler Ahmad Al-Baladhuri discusses the economy of the Absheron Peninsula in antiquity, mentioning its oil in particular.
 There are many pipelines in Azerbaijan.
 The goal of the Southern Gas Corridor, which connects the giant Shah Deniz gas field in Azerbaijan to Europe, is to reduce European Union's dependency on Russian gas.

 The region of the Lesser Caucasus accounts for most of the country's gold, silver, iron, copper, titanium, chromium, manganese, cobalt, molybdenum, complex ore and antimony.
 In September 1994, a 30-year contract was signed between the State Oil Company of Azerbaijan Republic (SOCAR) and 13 oil companies, among them Amoco, BP, ExxonMobil, Lukoil and Equinor.
-As Western oil companies are able to tap deepwater oilfields untouched by the Soviet exploitation, Azerbaijan is considered one of the most important spots in the world for oil exploration and development.
-Meanwhile, the State Oil Fund of Azerbaijan was established as an extra-budgetary fund to ensure macroeconomic stability, transparency in the management of oil revenue, and safeguarding of resources for future generations.
+Western oil companies have been able to tap deepwater oilfields untouched by the Soviet exploitation.
+International academics consider Azerbaijan as one of the most important oil exploration and development regions.
+The State Oil Fund of Azerbaijan was established as an extra-budgetary fund to ensure macroeconomic stability, transparency in the management of oil revenue, and safeguarding of resources for future generations.

-Access to biocapacity in Azerbaijan is less than world average.
+Access to biocapacity is less than world average.
 In 2016, Azerbaijan had 0.8 global hectares of biocapacity per person within its territory, half the world average of 1.6 global hectares per person.
 In 2016 Azerbaijan used 2.1 global hectares of biocapacity per person – their ecological footprint of consumption.
 This means they use more biocapacity than Azerbaijan contains.
 As a result, Azerbaijan is running a biocapacity deficit.

 Azeriqaz, a sub-company of SOCAR, intends to ensure full gasification of the country by 2021.

-Azerbaijan is one of the sponsors of the east–west and north–south energy transport corridors.
-Baku–Tbilisi–Kars railway line will connect the Caspian region with Turkey, which is expected to be completed in July 2017.
-The Trans-Anatolian gas pipeline (TANAP) and Trans Adriatic Pipeline (TAP) will deliver natural gas from Azerbaijan's Shah Deniz gas to Turkey and Europe.
+Azerbaijan was one of the sponsors of the east–west and north–south energy transport corridors.
+Baku–Tbilisi–Kars railway line connects the Caspian region with Turkey.
+The Trans-Anatolian gas pipeline and Trans Adriatic Pipeline deliver natural gas from Azerbaijan's Shah Deniz gas to Turkey and Europe.
 Azerbaijan extended the agreement on development of ACG until 2050 according to the amended PSA signed on 14 September 2017 by SOCAR and co-ventures (BP, Chevron, Inpex, Equinor, ExxonMobil, TP, ITOCHU and ONGC Videsh).